Intangible assets excluded from CTA09/PART8: assets outside FRS102 s18: rights over tangible assets

 The Corporation Tax risk in a business acquisition is that the directors will fail to identify and value the assets properly in accordance with GAAP.
 Valuing the trading premises without considering its “trading potential”, might undervalue the property.
 Since purchased goodwill is the balancing figure in a business acquisition (see CIRD11070), undervaluing other assets, particularly trading premises, artificially inflates the amount of purchased goodwill so that it exceeds the amount that is allowable for the purposes of CTA09/PART8.

-You need to be aware of these risks in a business acquisition and coordinate your enquiries with other specialists including HMRC compliance accountants, BAI (for both CT and SDLT advice), SPT-SAV & VOA.
+You need to be aware of these risks in a business acquisition and coordinate your enquiries with other specialists including HMRC advisory accountants, BAI (for both CT and SDLT advice), SPT-SAV & VOA.

 Rights over tangible movable property